snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 >
 > If the dates you specify are too restrictive, there may not be any carrier services available to take the shipment, which would result in a failed allocation.
 As such, you should only specify shipping and delivery dates where it is necessary to do so.

-<span class="highlight">THE NOTE ABOVE IS REPURPOSED FROM THE CONSIGNMENTS HELP.
-IS IT STILL RELEVANT?
-NEED TO TEST IN POSTMAN</span>

 ### Example Create Shipment Request

 The example below shows a simple **Create Shipment** request containing only a `shipment_type`, `contents`, and `addresses`.
 For an example of a full **Create Shipment** request, see [LINK HERE]